-The HuValue tool contains a value wheel, 45 value words , and 207 picture cards.
-These elements are intended to bridge the gap between the abstract level of human values and the practical level of design.
+The elements of the HuValue tool are intended to bridge the gap between the abstract level of human values and the practical level of design.

-In the HuValue tool, the value framework is illustrated in a circular form as the value wheel.
+The value framework is illustrated in a circular form as the value wheel.
 The Value wheel is a circle with nine value clusters.
 Each value cluster is introduced with an icon, a label, a mood board, a descriptive sentence, five key values, and some relevant terms.
 In the wheel, anyone can rank the value clusters in their order of importance to her/himself.
 Each value cluster has a 5-point scale: ‘Extremely important’, ‘Very important’, ‘Important’, ‘Somewhat important’, and ‘Not important’.
-In addition to the words, colour saturation separates various levels of the scale: the highest saturation is for ‘Extremely important and the lowest saturation for ‘Not important’ (with three more in between).
+In addition to the words, colour saturation separates various levels of the scale: the highest saturation is for ‘Extremely important and the lowest saturation for ‘Not important’ with three more in between.

-The Value words are 45 two-sided cards with a value word on the front and its relevant value cluster at the back, based on empirical research for grouping the value words (Kheirandish 2018).
+The value words are 45 two-sided cards with a value word on the front and its relevant value cluster at the back, based on empirical research for grouping the value words (Kheirandish 2018).

-The Picture cards contain 207 cards of three different types: 66 activities, 66 personas, and 75 products/services.
+The picture cards contain 207 cards of three different types: 66 activities, 66 personas, and 75 products/services.
 Every activity card contains a picture showing an activity or behaviour, without any description.
 At the bottom of each card, there is a space in which people can write their own interpretation.
 The persona and product cards are combinations of pictures and texts.
 Persona cards include well-known people from all over the world in different disciplines, without judgement about their positive or negative influence, in addition to some artificial personas.
 Product/service cards present a wide variety of products, services, and design concepts.